 The device features a color touch screen and pull-out keypad, web browsing, text-to-voice truck route GPS navigation/directions and electronic logging.
-Electronic Logging Devices (ELDs) will be required by law soon — choose a company that’s efficiently used ELDs since 2010.
+The Electronic Logging Device mandate took effect Dec.
+18, 2017 - choose a company that's efficiently used ELDs since 2010.

 Schneider’s Van trailers and Intermodal containers now have tracking technology installed — the only Intermodal provider in North America with 100% fleet coverage — which provides continuous, real-time information regarding the location and load status of each trailer and container.
 Integration with our mobile app allows drivers to pinpoint the real-time location of units.

 More innovations are coming soon!
 We’re committed to creating the future, and we want you to be a part of it.